haskell-effectful/effectful/README.md

 ### Summary

-`effectful` aims to replace "boring" transformer stacks (which 99% of time consist of a dozen of newtype'd `ExceptT`, `ReaderT`, `StateT` and `WriterT` transformers) by providing equivalent effects with much improved semantics, performance and usability.
+`effectful` aims to replace "boring" transformer stacks (which consist of a dozen of newtype'd `ExceptT`, `ReaderT`, `StateT` and `WriterT` transformers) by providing equivalent effects with improved semantics, performance and usability (it also makes it easy to reuse them for your own effects).
 It doesn't try to make monad transformers obsolete, so you're free to use it with `ConduitT`, `ContT`, `ListT` etc. when necessary.

-## Usage
+## Ecosystem

 The effect system is split among several libraries: